arielgee/Sage-Like/.misc/tasks.md

 * the `.catch()` in this: `let isClosed = !(await browser.sidebarAction.isOpen({}).catch(() => isClosed = false));` IS WRONG!
 WTF?
 * uncheck the 'check on sidebar launch', refresh to mark them as unread, mark all as read, close the sidebar, open the sidebar >>> `feeds are marked as UNREAD`. refresh again >>> `feeds are marked as READ`
 * the red exclemation mark filter indicartor in the sidebar tree view is displayed on top of the vertical scroll bar.
+* redirect users to open issues in github. from the preferences page.
 ---